Fluorescent Dyes for Secondary Antibodies

 Since blue fluorescence is not well detected by the human eye, AMCA-conjugated secondary antibodies should be used with the most abundant antigens in multiple-labeling experiments.
 For fluorescence microscopy, AMCA can be excited with a mercury lamp and observed using a UV filter set.
 Ways of improving the visibility of AMCA include dark adapting the eyes, using fluorite instead of glass objectives, avoiding mounting media that absorb UV light (such as plastic-based media), and capturing photographic images with blue-sensitive CCD cameras.

-AMCA fades rapidly in conventional epifluorescence and confocal microscopy, and therefore it should be used with mounting media containing an anti-fading agent, such as n-propyl gallate (2 % n-propyl gallate in 80-90 % glycerol / PBS (pH 7.2 – 9.0)).
+AMCA fades rapidly in conventional epifluorescence and confocal microscopy, and therefore it should be used with mounting media containing an anti-fading agent such as ImmunoSelect®, or n-propyl gallate (2 % n-propyl gallate in 80-90 % glycerol / PBS (pH 7.2 – 9.0)).

 For flow cytometry, AMCA can be excited with a mercury lamp, or with an argon ion laser which emits some lines in the UV .

 AMCA is not suggested for single labeling in one-photon microscopy because of its relatively weak signal and rapid fading.
-However, AMCA has been found to be a bright and photostable dye for 2-photon microscopy (personal communication to Jackson ImmunoResearch from Dr. Brian Matsumoto, UC Santa Barbara).
+However, AMCA has been found to be a bright and photostable dye for 2-photon microscopy.

 Cyanine (Cy™) dyes